 For travelers based on the West Coast who mainly travel domestically, the benefits of Mileage Plan elite status outweigh the downsides.
 However, if your home airport is based in the middle of the country or the East Coast, you'll likely be better served by one of Big Three airlines.

 If you already fly a decent amount with Alaska but don't qualify for status, one way to get some of the same benefits is to open Alaska's co-branded credit card, the Alaska Airlines Visa Signature® Credit Card.
-The annual fee for the card is $75, and you'll get one free checked bag, 3 miles per dollar spent with Alaska and 1 mile for every dollar spent elsewhere.
+The annual fee for the card is $0 introductory annual fee the first year, then $75, and you'll get one free checked bag, Earn unlimited 3 miles for every $1 spent on eligible Alaska Airlines purchases and unlimited 1 mile for every $1 spent on all other purchases.
+And, your miles don't expire on active accounts.
 Each year that you renew the card, you'll get a companion fare pass.
 This allows you to buy one round-trip fare for a traveling partner for $99 plus taxes and fees.

 |Annual Fee||Miles earning||General spending rewards||Free checked bags||Alaska Lounge access|